Skip to main content

 panorama-server = string

-auth-key = string
+auth-key = optional(string)

 dgname = string

-tplname = string
+tplname = optional(string)

 dhcp-send-hostname = string